LudekCizinsky/scalable-processing/README.md

 ssh [itu_username]@130.226.142.166 -p 8022
 ```

 Note that this method will only work if you provided your `public key` to the corresponding course manager.
-You should now be in your home directory: `~/`.
+You should now be in your home directory: `~/` on the `ambari` cluster.
 Next, unzip the copied zip file and remove it as you no longer need it:

 ```bash
 cd [path_to_folder]